We're an affiliate

 If you are planning to go on a long ride on dirt roads, you may need to clean and also re-lubricate certain components of the bike.
 Doing this regularly ensures a good performance.
 So, try to bring along a container filled with chain lubricants and some rags to keep your cycle running smoothly.

 There are several types of lubricants available in the market.
 You may choose either wet or dry bike lubricant depending on the weather.
-A small can of lubricant in the backpack or saddle bag can be handy in case of a breakdown.
+A small can of lubricant in the backpack or saddle bag (see my reviews) can be handy in case of a breakdown.

 #10.
 Bike Lock